TheShinyBunny/Hurricane/README.md

 This annotation is necessary for each method you want to be automatically registered when registering its containing class.

-It can also be used to register tree commands, commands that have multiple sub-commands.
+It can also be used to register tree commands, commands that have multiple sub-commands, when used on the registered class or an inner class.

-Tree commands are defined with an inner class annotated with `@Command`, and all methods inside (with that annotation too) will be sub commands.

-This annotation can optionally change the name of a command from the method or class's name.
+This annotation can optionally change the name of a command from the method or class's name, and set a description for the command for providing help.

 ### `@Feedback`